-RELEVANCE OF PREVIOUS RESEARCH
+PREVIOUS RESEARCH

 While SS v3 is an update of SSP-E, the underlying SOCIAL STYLE and Versatility model remains unchanged.
 Also, many of the items are carried over from SSP-E. This is important because of the implications for previous research, in particular the relationship between Versatility and job performance.
-The chapter in this Technical Report, "Effectiveness Studies," describes this research, which is still equally applicable with SS v3.
-The only difference in how Versatility is measured with the revised assessment is the exclusion of Image, which only accounted for 8% of the total Versatility measure on SSP-E. The fundamental findings of TRACOM's ongoing research, that Versatility predicts higher job performance and effectiveness, are as valid now as always.
+The section in this Technical Report, "Versatility and Performance," describes this research, which is still applicable with SS v3.
+The fundamental findings of TRACOM's ongoing research, that Versatility predicts higher job performance and effectiveness, are as valid now as always.